-Hyderabad is home to some of the most mesmerizing temples like Ratnalayam Temple, Pedamma Temple, Sree Adinatha Jan Temple etc. Those who are in search of peace in the crowded and busy city must pay a visit to one of these temples in Hyderabad.
+Hyderabad, the capital city of Telangana is a major IT hub.
+The city has always been famous for its rich history and delicious food.
+It is also home to some of the most mesmerizing temples like Ratnalayam Temple, Pedamma Temple, Sree Adinatha Jan Temple etc. Those who are in search of peace in the crowded and busy city must pay a visit to one of these temples in Hyderabad.
 Learn the culture, the rituals, and experience the divinity of this incredible city through its temples.

 Opening hours: 6 am to 11 am and 5 pm to 9 pm

-Situated on 280 feet high Naubat Pahad, the Birla temple is one of the most beautiful and most visited temples in Hyderabad.
+Situated on 280 feet high Naubat Pahad, the Birla temple is one of the most beautiful and most visited temples in Hyderabad city.
 The temple was built in 19th and is dedicated to Lord Venkateshwara of Tirumala.
 The white marble structure, sprawling premise, beautiful sculptures and stone carvings of Gurbani and various teachings of esteemed saints, not only fascinate spiritual visitors but has made this place one of the major tourist attractions of Hyderabad.
-Along with the main shrine, the temple has other idols of Lord Ganesha, Brahma, Saraswati, Vishnu, Shiva and Hanuman.
-Owing to its hilltop location, the temple offers mesmerising views of Hyderabad city and Husain Sagar lake.
+Along with the main shrine, the temple has other idols of Lord Ganesha, Brahma, Saraswati, Vishnu, Shiva, and Hanuman.
+Owing to its hilltop location, the temple offers mesmerizing views of Hyderabad city and Husain Sagar lake.

 Opening hours: 7 am to 12 noon and 3 pm to 9 pm